-While we sometimes say, “Walk the walk,” “Practice what you preach,” or “Model the desired behavior,” Ghandi’s version engages my heart and mind.
-It activates my commitment to making the world a better place.
-It connects our work in schools to the actions of those far beyond our walls who foster community development, seek electoral office, protect us from danger, march the streets, advocate in courts, and do their part to make our world the place that future generations want and deserve.
-I am grateful for all of them, and reminded that I, too, must “Be the change.”
+While we sometimes say, “walk the walk,” “practice what you preach,” or “model the desired behavior,” Ghandi’s version engages the heart and mind.
+It activates our commitment to making the world a better place.
+It connects our work in education systems to the actions of those far beyond our walls who foster community development, seek electoral office, protect us from danger, march the streets, advocate in courts, and do their part to make our world the place that future generations want and deserve.